nnellans/terraform-guide/README.md

     }
   }
   ```
-  - If you needed to create multiple inline-blocks, then you may be tempted to just put the `count` meta-argument inside the inline-block.
+  - If you needed to create multiple inline-blocks, then you may be tempted to just put the `count` meta-argument on the inline-block.
 However, that is NOT supported

 ### Issue 2:  Deleting a resource from the middle of a List is tricky
 - For example, say you used `count = 4` to create some users: